siserin/blind9/doc/dev/style.md

 #### Integral Types

-Careful thought should be given to whether an integral type should be signed or unsigned, and to whether a specific size is required.  `int` should be used for generic variables (e.g. iteration counters, array subscripts).
-Other than for generic variables, if a negative value isn't meaningful, the variable should be unsigned.
-Assignments and comparisons between signed and unsigned integers should be avoided; suppressing the warnings with casts is not desireable.
+Careful thought should be given to whether an integral type should be signed or unsigned, and to whether a specific size is required.  `size_t` should be used for generic variables (e.g. iteration counters, array subscripts).
+If a negative value isn't meaningful, the variable should be unsigned.
+Assignments and comparisons between signed and unsigned integers should be avoided;

-C99 standard integer types must be used when `unsigned long` or `short` could be ambiguous.
+suppressing the warnings with casts is not desireable.

-size_t is preferred to unsigned int variables.
+C99 standard integer types are generally preferred, and must be used when `unsigned long` or `short` could be ambiguous, and `size_t` is preferred to `unsigned int` variables.

 #### Clear Success or Failure